ryanwestby/ryanwestby.github.io/_posts/2020-02-18-fantasy-review-92-93.md

 I have to admit that I lost track of all the Forsaken awhile back.
 There are a lot of them and they seem to just sort of pop in and out of events and are generally there to give the crew a hard time.
 Rand gets another cool fight with a Forsaken named Asmodean, but after three books culminating with a Forsaken fight scene, I was growing tired with them.
 Rand does something a little different with this one though and manages to capture him!
 This sets up the possibility that Asmodean can mentor Rand.
 Clever!

-The two are also fighting over control of keys to super powerful ancient sa'angreal items, the Choedan Kal, which have some pretty awesome imagery.
+The two are also fighting over control of keys to super powerful ancient sa'angreal items, the Choedan Kal, which have some pretty awesome imagery (pictured right).

 ## Overall Opinion: